 Transfer point programs

 Many general travel rewards credit cards let you transfer their points to loyalty programs at different hotels and airlines, which you can then redeem for hotel stays and flights.
-These exchange programs tend to have a higher redemption value than programs offering cash back and, by most estimates, are the best way to maximize the benefits of a travel rewards credit card.
+These exchange programs often offer higher redemption values than cash back programs and, by many estimates, may be the best way to maximize the benefits of a travel rewards credit card.
 Keep in mind that credit card companies have different exchange rates for each hotel and airline partner, so you'll have to determine on a case-by-case basis whether an exchange program is worthwhile for your specific card.

 Airport perks